phpdev-uk/configuration-management-ansible/workshop/notes.md

 Ansible can manage Linux, OS X and Windows nodes, thought to keep things simple we'll focus exclusively on Linux.
-We will also assume that the managed nodes are servers, although the majority of material applies to desktops as well (e.g. if you wanted to manage a cluster of machines in a teaching environment).
+We will also assume that the managed nodes are servers, although the majority of material applies to desktops as well (e.g. if you want to manage a cluster of machines in a teaching environment).

 ### Push deployment